MicrosoftDocs/azure-docs/articles/data-factory/load-azure-data-lake-store.md

     ![Monitor activity runs](./media/load-data-into-azure-data-lake-store/monitor-activity-runs.png)

-15. You can further monitor each copy activity's execution details, by clicking the "Details" button under Actions in activity monitoring view.
+15. You can further monitor each copy activity's execution details, by clicking the **Details** link under **Actions** in activity monitoring view.
 It shows you information including volume of data copied from source to sink, throughput, steps it goes through with corresponding duration and used configurations.

     ![Monitor activity run details](./media/load-data-into-azure-data-lake-store/monitor-activity-run-details.png)